danskernesdigitalebibliotek/dpl-react/README.md

 As a minimum you will need the `runtime.js` and `bundle.js`.
 For styling of atoms and components you will need to import `components.css`.

 Each application also has it's own JavaScript artifact and it might have a css artifact as well.
-Such as `add-to-checklist.js` and `add-to-checklist.css`.
+Such as `add-to-checklist.jsx` and `add-to-checklist.css`.

 To mount the application you need a html element with the correct data attribute.